firefrost91/SimpliSmart-backend-assessment/README.md

 ```bash
 uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload
 ```
-### 6 Access the API documentation:
+### 6. Access the API documentation:
 - Swagger UI: http://localhost:8000/docs
 - ReDoc: http://localhost:8000/redoc

-### 7 You are ready to go!
+### 7. You are ready to go!
-Try hitting the APIs using the Postman collection (apis-v1-collection.json) or any other way you like.
+Try hitting the APIs using the Postman collection (apis-v1-collection.json) or any other API client of your choice.